dbobrenko/awesome-rl/notes/a3c.md

   - **Exploration rate** samples for each thread randomly.
 Starting from 1 and linearly annealing to some random variable, sampled from distribution of [0.1, 0.01, 0.5] with probabilites {0.4, 0.3, 0.3} respectively.

-Information about proposed in this paper value-based asynchronous methods you may find in by [blog post](https://dbobrenko.github.io/2016/11/03/async-deeprl.html).
+Information about proposed in this paper value-based asynchronous methods can be found in my [blog post](https://dbobrenko.github.io/2016/11/03/async-deeprl.html).
 However, to get a full picture of their idea, I recommend you to read the original paper.